 Payments under the MMSP now comprise a lump sum payment of £805 to offset the cost of installing the appropriate meters and an ongoing payment of £115 per annum for heat pumps and £100 per annum for biomass systems.
 These payments continue until the end of your RHI agreement.

 BEIS appreciates that renewable heating can be expensive to install, but in the right properties can deliver significant savings on fuel costs as well as energy savings.
 The Department wants this opportunity to be open to as many people as possible and has therefore introduced an option to allow homeowners to access finance to overcome the barrier of the upfront costs of installation.

 Homeowners can assign their rights to RHI payments to investors who cover the cost of the installation.

-So what’s in it for you, you may ask?
-While the investor takes the RHI payments, the homeowner benefits from the ongoing fuel savings delivered by an efficient renewable heating system.
+So what would be in it for you, you may ask?
+While such an investor takes the RHI payments, the homeowner benefits from the ongoing fuel savings delivered by an efficient renewable heating system.

-Assignment of Rights is due to come into effect on 27th June this year.
+Assignment of Rights is due to come into effect on 27th June 2018.

 Degression is the process by which RHI tariffs fall for new applicants when uptake has been higher than anticipated and hits degression or super-degression triggers.
 This results in a 10% or 20% drop in tariff, respectively.